guillaumeast/gacli/tests/fixture/modules/.tmp/sample_nested_module/README.md

-# 🧩 sample_module
+# 🧩 sample_nested_module

 **[`GACLI`](https://github.com/guillaumeast/gacli) module → Example and test module**

-🖨️ This `module` serves as a template for creating new `GACLI` modules.
+🖨️ This `module` is used to test `GACLI` nested modules implementation.
-🧪 It is also used as a sandbox for writing unit tests and validating CLI behaviors.
+🧪 It is only used as a sandbox for writing unit tests and validating CLI behaviors.

 ---